opalsecurity/terraform-provider-opal/docs/resources/resource.md

 - `admin_owner_id` (String) The ID of the owner of the resource.
 - `description` (String) A description of the remote resource.
 - `remote_info` (Attributes) Information that defines the remote resource.
 This replaces the deprecated remote_id and metadata fields.
 Requires replacement if changed. (see [below for nested schema](#nestedatt--remote_info))
-- `request_configurations` (Attributes List) A list of configurations for requests to this resource.
-If not provided, the default request configuration will be used. (see [below for nested schema](#nestedatt--request_configurations))
 - `require_mfa_to_approve` (Boolean) A bool representing whether or not to require MFA for reviewers to approve requests for this resource.
 - `require_mfa_to_connect` (Boolean) A bool representing whether or not to require MFA to connect to this resource.
 - `visibility_group_ids` (List of String)